 Lujan served as the flag bearer for Team USA at the Opening Ceremony of the Sochi 2014 Paralympic Winter Games.
 He also serves as a role model for future Paralympians, children with disabilities, and injured servicemen and women as a Paralympic Ambassador.
 In addition, he remains a mentor for veterans currently training at the NDVWSC.

-Lujan is a Littleton, Colo., native and a graduate of Chatfield Senior High School, where he was on the football, wrestling, and track teams.
+Lujan is a Littleton, Colo., native and a Chatfield Senior High School graduate, where he was on the football, wrestling, and track teams.
 Though he did not ski competitively until after his injury, Lujan has been an avid skier since childhood and has spent many of his winters on the mountain in Winter Park, Colo.

 Train of Life